tncrazvan/catpaw-php-go-interop/README.md

 # Gui

-There's also an experimental gui example in this repo, just uncomment this line https://github.com/tncrazvan/catpaw-php-go-interop/blob/6fddfae69d66d92c6901b8a656c97157740f959a/src/main.php#L27 and run the program again, the result should look something like this
+There's also a gui example in this repo, just uncomment this line https://github.com/tncrazvan/catpaw-php-go-interop/blob/6fddfae69d66d92c6901b8a656c97157740f959a/src/main.php#L27 and run the program again, the result should look something like this
 ![Peek 2024-03-02 00-07](https://github.com/tncrazvan/catpaw-php-go-interop/assets/6891346/009d1faa-2fa5-4763-9883-31cae87bb2db)